Abdoulaye Traoré (footballer, born 1967)

 Abdoulaye Traoré (born 4 March 1967), nicknamed Ben Badi, is an Ivorian former professional footballer who played as a forward.
 He scored 49 goals in 88 appearances for the Ivory Coast.

-He made six Primeira Liga appearances for S.C.
-Braga.
+He made six Primeira Liga appearances for Braga.

 In 2015, he became an ambassador of The SATUC Cup, a new charitable global football competition for U16 orphans, refugees and disadvantaged children.